-- What happened as a result of the CICs?
-Was there a change in the amount of economic activity? - Does the amount of CICs created initially (as in the previous exercise) - What is the importance of the social backing and commitment of the issuers here?
+- ► What happened as a result of the CICs?
+Was there a change in the amount of economic activity? - ▶ Does the amount of Sarafu pulled from reserve during a cash-out make sense?

+- ► Does the amount of CICs created initially (as in the previous exercise) and as a result of adding more reserve make sense? - ► Why would anyone add money to reserve? - ► What is the importance of the social backing and commitment of the issuers here?

-Experimenting with Holding Taxes
+Experimenting with Roles

 At this point, the group should have the general idea of how the trades work.
-Now, it's useful to understand how taxation works.
-Let everyone keep the CICs as they had them in the last exercise.
+Now, it's useful to try what-if scenarios.
+If the community already has experience with Sarafu, use the reporting or ask the participants what kinds of scenarios had been an issue with their community and use those as the what-if scenarios for the game.